ChrSchiller/TimesNet_RSAD_Tutorial/README.md

 This command will create a directory `TimesNet_RSAD_Tutorial` in the active directory of your terminal, so make sure to move your terminal to the correct folder beforehand, e.g. `home/user/VSCodeProjects`.

 Alternatively, you can download the full repository (and our example dataset, see below) here:
-TODO: upload the whole code repo once ready!

 [Download files](https://drive.google.com/drive/folders/1j2ROJhZog9Thcp_EL8k2CJYG4fm3Y_k-?usp=sharing)

 I recommend to use `git clone` to familiarize yourself with git, which is an essential tool for version control in code-intense research.